Germany Christmas Markets

 Director, Gerhard’s Odysseys

-We will meet you at the new Berlin airport (BER) for transfer to our hotel located in the heart of the city.
-There will be time to stroll through the Christmas Market before our get-acquainted evening reception.
-You have the option of arriving a day or two early and visiting more exciting markets, as well as some of the famous nearby museums.
-At the hotel all our rooms are upgraded to the category “Garden Deluxe”.
+We will meet you at the new Berlin airport (BER) for transfer to our hotel found in the heart of the city.
+There will be time to stroll through the Christmas Markets before our get-acquainted evening reception.
+You have the option of arriving a day or two early and visiting several of the exciting markets, as well as some of the famous nearby museums.
+Our hotel is located next to the Gendarmenmarkt, the city’s most beautiful square with a market that has seasonal decorations, crafts & gourmet goodies.
+The culinary offerings range from unusual snacks to gourmet menus and traditional Christmas delicacies.

 Hotel Wilder Mann